john-azzaro/Study-Create-React-App/README.md

 <dl>
 <dd>

+Although ```create-react-app``` is extremely convienent with common denominator conventions, you are limited to the options you have and eventually you may outgrow the capabilites of the initial setup.
 The eject command takes the app out of the ```create-react-app``` setup and allows you to customize the project configuration.
+The drawbacks are that you will lose automatic updates but gain flexibility in other configurations, like Babel or webpack.

-For example, if you wanted to tweak the scripts and build the environment in some unique way you can *eject*, whihc means that it removes the single dependency and copies everything directly to the project.
+For example, if you wanted to tweak the scripts and build the environment in some unique way you can *eject*, which means that it removes the single dependency and copies everything directly to the project.
 Be careful, because once ejected you cannot go back to a single dependency.
 ```
   npm run eject
 ```